KamataRyo/cull-gulp/README.md

 ## what for?

 - simplify your developmental environment.
-- save time to select gulp-plugin when setting your project up.
+- save time to select gulpplugins when setting your project up.

 ## install